nenad/undertaker/README.md

 ### Setting up preloader

-Put the `docker/fpm/undertaker/undertaker.php` somewhere on the disk where your FPM process resides and make sure it's readable by the FPM process.
+Put the `preloader/undertaker.php` file somewhere on the disk where your `php-fpm` process runs and make sure it's readable by the FPM process.
 Usually FPM master process runs as root, so in most cases this will work out of the box.

 ### Run undertaker